sarikayamehmet/CryptoPortfolio/README.md

 ## Future Works

-1. Use Proximal Policy Optimization (PPO) for modelling,
+1. Use Proximal Policy Optimization (PPO) for modelling
 2. Use gru, lstm for neural network structure
 3. Do feature engineering for better results (Add features below)
-  1. Moving Average (Both Simple and Exponential):
+  * Moving Average (Both Simple and Exponential):
     - MA5
     - MA10
     - MA20